Bikram-ghuku/binary_search/README.md

 Binary search algorithm using python

-List binary search using python
+List binary search using python.